CraftUniverse/CraftEngine-Wiki/wiki/develop/editor/minecraft-assets.md

    S3_PATH_STYLE=<true | false>
    ```

+3. Edit the Values in the `.env`-file to your needs
-3. Open a Terminal in location where the tool is downloaded, and run the following command:
+4. Open a Terminal in location where the tool is downloaded, and run the following command:
    ```bash
    ./<filename> --version <minecraft version (e.q.
 1.21.4)>
    ```